Singh-Ish/web-services-frontend-dev-test/app/README.md

 ## Run project locally

-Once you have the local copy fro the project
+Once you have the local copy fro the project, check you are on which branch .
+It should be " master " branch

 ```
-cd app
+cd  web-services-frontend-dev-test/app
 ```

 ### running project